 I thought about how the books are sent all over the world to fresh young minds to absorb and how many of those minds are influenced by it.
 There is one word in those books that recurs often:

-In Potter, we are told of dark wizards, dark, marks, dark lords and the like.
+In Potter, we are told of dark wizards, dark magic, dark, marks, dark lord, dark arts and the like.
 It occurred to me that darkness has always been associated with the negative; or with something generally bad.
 Black Monday, black cats, and my all time favorite, the Black Death, because regular death is for punks.
 And remember when you first saw Darth Vader, evil and menacing in that black mask and uniform?
 I didn’t know shit about this brother, but I knew he was up to no good.

 Now we all know that there are light things that are bad and scary, like lightening, ghosts and Wall Street Bankers.
 And dark things that are wonderful like chocolate, mahogany and Iman.